myushmi/React_Vite_Project_1/README.md

-The first project on React + Vit.
+The first project on React + Vite.
 I don’t know yet why exactly the adding function breaks, but a start has been made, right...?